Pre-1890 North Indian Ocean cyclone seasons: 1864 Calcutta cyclone

 On 5 October a powerful cyclone hit near Calcutta, India, killing around 300,100 people.
 The anemometer in the city was blown away during the cyclone.
 Over 100 brick homes and tens of thousands of tiled and straw huts were leveled.
 Most ships in the harbor (172 out of 195) were either damaged or destroyed.
 The cyclone of 1864 destroyed the ports at Khejuri and Hijli.

 November 1867 Great Calcutta cyclone

 The anemometer in the city was blown away during the cyclone.
 A lack of storm surge minimized the overall damage from this system.

 October 1874 Bengal cyclone

 This severe cyclone killed 80,000 people and caused significant damage.

 October 1876 Backerganj cyclone

-On 31 October a cyclone hit the Meghna River Delta area of India.
+On 31 October a super cyclone with winds estimated to 220 kmph(140mph) on 3 minutes or 230kmph(145kmph) on 1 minute with an estimated pressure of 945hpa hit the Meghna River Delta area of India.
 The storm surge killed 100,000, and the disease after the storm killed another 100,000.